ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 [See the basic communication sketch stripped from the word clock functions here.](https://github.com/ednieuw/ESP32Communications)<br><br>
 [Use the word clock selector page to compare other software/hardware designs to make.](https://github.com/ednieuw/WordclockSelector)<br>

-The clock can be controlled with an app on your phone, a web page in a browser or with a serial cable connected to your PC, a rotary encoder, an IR-remote controller (>version V130) or membrane keyboards.<br>
+The clock can be controlled with an app on your phone, a web page in a browser or with a serial cable connected to your PC, a rotary encoder, an IR-remote controller or (membrane) keypad.<br>

 <img alt="image" src="https://github.com/user-attachments/assets/e150fc48-650f-4d71-bbd8-eef1fb64d26b" style="width:90%;"  />
+<br>In Chrome, since dec 2025,  you can split a TAB to see the Web page and the respone in one TAB. <br><br>

 To connect the clock to WIFI one can enter the SSID and password of the router or use the WPS function.<br>
 Software updates can be uploaded with OTA (Over the Air).<br>